michael2012z/BitBible/markdown/KJV/files/Deut.md

 40. Thou shalt have olive trees throughout all thy coasts, but thou shalt not anoint thyself with the oil; for thine olive shall cast his fruit.

-41. Thou shalt beget sons and daughters, but thou shalt not enjoy them; for they shall go into captivity.thou shalt not…: Heb. they shall not be thine
+41. Thou shalt beget sons and daughters, but thou shalt not enjoy them; for they shall go into captivity.

-42. All thy trees and fruit of thy land shall the locust consume.consume: or, possess
+42. All thy trees and fruit of thy land shall the locust consume.

 43. The stranger that is within thee shall get up above thee very high; and thou shalt come down very low.